Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   Press the "nSTART" button to activate board start-up.
 -   Connect the USB device to the USB Host Type-A connector \(J9\) on the board.
 Alternatively, the USB Device could be connected to the Type-C connector \(J8\) or micro A/B connector \(J7\).
 -   The demonstration uses the Debug UART port \(J24\) to transfer demonstration application messages on a PC.
 -   RGB LED indicates a Device Connection \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 **[Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/en-us/development-tool/EV80P12A)**

--   Powered the board by connecting an host to "DEBUG USB" \(J300\) connector.
+-   Power the board by connecting an host to "DEBUG USB" \(J300\) connector.
 -   Connect the USB device to the USB Host "TARGET USB" \(J200\) using a USB Type-A Female to micro-B male cable \(This cable is not included in the kit\).
 -   LED0 indicates a Device Connection \(Attached device has been successfully enumerated and configured\).
-This LED is also toggled on the Keyboard "CapsLock" Button press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 ## **Running the Application**